allscale/allscale_compiler/README.md

 ```

 ## Additional Information
-For more information about the AllScale compiler, which is largely based on the Insieme Compiler, please see [insieme/README.md](insieme/README.md).
+For more information about the AllScale compiler, which is largely based on the Insieme Compiler, please see [the Insieme README.md on GitHub](https://github.com/insieme/insieme/blob/master/README.md).